-Generator sets dissipate a lot of heat which must be removed by ventilation.
-Properly sized and positioned vents are required.
+Generator sets create a lot of heat which must be removed by proper ventilation.
+Outdoor installations rely on natural air circulation.
+Indoor installations need properly sized and positioned vents for the required airflow.

 Vents and Ducts

 For indoor installations (see Figure 3-2), locate vents so incoming air passes through the immediate area of the installation before exhausting.
 Install the air outlet higher than the air inlet to allow for convection air movement.